dotdotcommadot/dart_async_commands/README.md

 ## How To: Using Guards

 Guards are objects that will be executed __before__ the hooks and the related command is being executed.
-The purpose of guards is to check for certain conditions, and return a flag allowing the command either to run, or not to run.
+The purpose of a guard is to check for certain conditions, and return a flag allowing the command either to run or not.
 In our example, a good use for a guard would be to check whether the number of max login attempts is reached.

 ### Creating a Guard